-Do Bull Terriers Require A Lot Of Exercise?
+Do Bull Terriers Require A Lot Of Exercises?

 Yes.
-Bull Terriers are an extremely playful and energetic breed that require regular exercise to keep them physically and mentally stimulated.
+Bull Terriers are an extremely playful and energetic breed that requires regular exercise to keep them physically and mentally stimulated.

 Generally speaking, Bull Terriers need at least one hour of exercise per day to keep them from getting bored and destructive.